This article deals with fighting shields, from the low-tech to the future tech.

 Another point was not to make shields too powerful.
-If it is too easy to interpose the BODY of the shield between you and the blows (essentially making it /BODY/ for the price of BODY, and likely allowing for higher BODY scores than a comparable body armour) we have a balance problem.
+If it is too easy to interpose the BODY of the shield between you and the blows, you’re having /BODY/ for the price of BODY.
+And the shield likely has more BODY than comparable body armour.

 Using shields, part 3

-Shields have an EV, since you can bash people with them, hit people with the edge, ram people whilst charging, etc..
+Most shields have APs of Enhance (EV), since you can bash people with them, hit people with the edge, ram people whilst charging, etc..

-- Cannot be done on a Phase where you Block.
+- Cannot be done during a Phase where you Block.

-- Is compatible with the Evasion Skill (the benefits of training !).
+- Does not interfere with the Evasion Skill (the benefits of training !).